AC-BO-Hackathon/project-26-multiple-context-bo/README.md

 ## Intro
-Traditionally, Bayesian optimization (BO) is performed on a single, isolated campaign, which is not aware of results of potentially similar campaigns.
+Traditionally, Bayesian optimization (BO) is performed on a single, isolated campaign, which is not aware of results of potentially similar pre-existing campaigns.
 Examples for such related campaigns could be:
 - Optimizing the same reaction conditions, but for a different pair of educts (assuming the same reaction type)
 - Optimizing mixtures for cell culture media, but for a different cell type